robinozer/chefs-table/README.md

 2. The user should be directed to the Home page of the restaurant.
 3. The user should notice the header, hero image, main page content (text and video) as well as the footer.

-Expected Result: A page displaying the main home page of the restaurant and its contents should load.
+Expected Result: Redirect to Home page and load content.

 #### Title: Menu Page – Access the restaurant's menu ####

-Description: A visiting user should be able to successfully view the restaurant´s menu.
+Description: A visiting user should be able to successfully view the restaurant's menu.

-Precondition: the user needs to be present on any of the pages of the website already.
+Precondition: the user needs to be present on any of the pages of the website already, or otherwise use a direct link to the menu page of the website.

 Assumption: the visiting user is using a supported browser with existing internet connection.

-User story to which this test case refers: As a visiting user, I want to read the menu to see if I want to eat the restaurant´s food.
+User story to which this test case refers: As a visiting user, I want to read the menu to see if I want to eat the restaurant's food.

 Test Steps: